Which city is cheaper, Split or Vienna?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Vienna is cooler than Split in the summer.
-The temperature in Vienna is usually 23°C (73°F) in July, and Split stays around 26°C (80°F).
+The daily temperature in Vienna averages around 23°C (73°F) in July, and Split fluctuates around 26°C (80°F).

 It's quite sunny in Split.
 The sun comes out a lot this time of the year in Vienna.
 Vienna usually receives less sunshine than Split during summer.
 Vienna gets 255 hours of sunny skies, while Split receives 345 hours of full sun in the summer.